-In respect of JPFs, the regulated DSP is required to complete and submit a JPF annual compliance return with the JFSC in each relevant year.
-In addition, the DSP must submit a notice of change or event to the JFSC in the event of any:
+In respect of JPFs, the regulated designated service provider (DSP) is required to complete and submit a JPF annual compliance return with the JFSC in each relevant year.
+In addition, the DSP must submit a notice of change or event to the JFSC on the occurrence of any:

-- material change in relation to the JPF which would impact on the accuracy of the information provided to the JFSC in the JPF application (including the termination of the JPF (under any circumstances) or any change to the JPF's Jersey service provider(s) other than the DSP (on the basis that there shall be no change in the DSP without the prior approval of an officer of the JFSC)); - non-compliance with the JPF's Jersey AML/CFT obligations; - material/unresolved complaint(s) made in relation to the JPF; or - qualified audit of the JPF's annual accounts and financial statements (where the JPF has appointed an auditor).
+- material change in relation to the JPF which would impact on the accuracy of the information provided to the JFSC in the JPF application (including the termination of the JPF (under any circumstances) or any change to the JPF's Jersey service provider(s) other than the DSP (on the basis that there shall be no change in the DSP without the prior approval of an office of the JFSC)); - non-compliance with the JPF's Jersey AML/CFT obligations; - material/unresolved complaint(s) made in relation to the JPF; or - qualified audit of the JPF's annual accounts and financial statements (where the JPF has appointed an auditor).

-2.3.11Approach of the Regulator
+2.3.11 Approach of the Regulator